-Being careful not to injure your piercing site is another great way to keep your piercing infection free.
+Being careful not to injure your piercing site is another great way to keep your piercing infection-free.
 Damaged or injured skin allows bacteria in.
 It gives them an open door to start doing their damage.

 If you go back for additional piercings on your ear, you should look for a reputable piercer to do the work.
 You’ll want to hire someone who has high standards for hygiene and isn’t afraid to show you exactly how he meets this standard.

-With some time and the right care, you’ll be over your infection in no time and things will go back to normal.
 Your ear may temporarily look and feel a bit gross, but the good thing is that many infections are usually short-lived and minor.

 - Ear Piercings / Ear Piercings for Conditions